 "Students with conflicting final examination times, three or more final examinations in one day, or other legitimate academic conflicts (such as a licensing examination or conference presentation), may consult with their teacher(s) to arrange an alternative final examination place and time, preferably during the Final Examination Period but in all cases prior to the Grade Submission Deadline.
 Students must plan their schedules to complete their final examinations during the regularly scheduled examination times.
-If unplanned, non-academic extenuating circumstances (such as serious illness, personal injury, etc.) prevent completion of a final examination before the Grade Submission Deadline, an Incomplete Grade Contract (available from the Records Office) should be completed and submitted.
+If unplanned, non-academic extenuating circumstances (such as serious illness, personal injury, etc.) prevent completion of a final examination before the Grade

+Submission Deadline, an Incomplete Grade Contract (available from the Records Office) should be completed and submitted.
 Any exception to this policy must be authorized by the chair and dean."

-Experiential learning assignments: You will complete 2 writing assignments through Learning Suite that will be worth 50 points each.
-These assignment will be due before midnight on the scheduled deadline.
+Writing assignment: You will complete 1 writing assignment through Learning Suite that will be worth 50 points.
+This assignment will be due before midnight on the scheduled deadline.
 If you miss the deadline, you can submit the assignment late but this will come with a penalty of -5 points per day it is late.
-The writing assignments will be graded by the TAs.
+The writing assignment will be graded by the TAs.

-- Research: You are to gain experience with research methods used in psychological research by volunteering to be a research participant in a psychology-related study being conducted at BYU.
+You are to gain experience with research methods used in psychological research by volunteering to be a research participant in a psychology-related study being conducted at BYU.
 To complete this assignment go to https://byu.sona-systems.com/, create an account, go through the prescreening process, select a study (minimum of 6 credits), and participate in that study.
 Without research volunteers who are willing to give their time and efforts, advancement in psychological science cannot happen.
 This assignment was designed to encourage you to get involved and experience what psychological research is all about.
 The hope is that you will recognize the importance of being willing to be a research participant throughout your life, help you see research from the perspective of the participant, and inspire you to pursue your own research questions.
-Write a 1-page paper (double-spaced, .5-inch margins, 12-point Times New Roman font): Briefly describe your experience, explain the purpose of the study, identify 5 concepts discussed in class that were employed in that study, tell us 3 things you learned about psychology by participating in that study, and tell us whether you think the results of that study will be beneficial to society (if so, how so; if not, why not?).
-If you are unable to participate in a study for personal reasons, you need to let me know by September 30 so that arrangements can be made for you to do something different. - Civic Engagement: The purpose of this assignment is to encourage you to begin applying psychology to issues that are important to you in your life and others.
-Research in psychology has implications on many aspects of society and we have an obligation to use our knowledge to improve the human condition.
-One of the best ways to do this is to become more civically engaged.
-For this assignment, you will identify a civic issue or problem that might be informed by psychology research.
-You will then find 1-3 original research articles in PubMed https://www.ncbi.nlm.nih.gov/pubmed/ (https://www.ncbi.nlm.nih.gov/pubmed/ (https://www.ncbi.nlm.nih.gov/pubmed/ (https://www.ncbi.nlm.nih.gov/pubmed/) Using evidence from those studies, you are to draft a letter to a local, state, or federal official detailing how the evidence from those studies apply to the social issue or problem.
-Make at least one practical recommendation (e.g., draft a bill, vote on a bill, change policy, increase funding to research on the topic) that the official could do to improve the social issue or problem.
-The letter should be formatted to fit on a single page (single-spaced, .5 inch margins, 12 point font, Time New Roman).
-The letter will be graded on a 10 point scale (0=inadequate to 10=superior) for the following criteria: - · Effectiveness of communicating the importance of social issue or problem - Effectiveness of communicating the research evidence on the social issue or problem - Strength of the scientific evidence cited in relation to the recommendations given in the letter - Professionalism, including demonstrating a respect for differing opinions and expressing gratitude for the time/support of the official - Formatting, style, and grammar
+Write a 2-page paper (double-spaced, .5-inch margins, 12-point Times New Roman font): Describe your experience, explain the purpose of the study, identify 5 concepts discussed in class that were employed in that study, tell us 3 things you learned about psychology by participating in that study, and tell us whether you think the results of that study will be beneficial to society (if so, how so, if not, why not?).

+If you are unable to participate in a study for personal reasons, you need to let me know by January 31 so that arrangements can be made for you to do something different.